chenkianwee/yun2infinity/user_manual/docs/040/049ssl_cert.md

     ```
     $ keytool -certreq -alias $domain_name -keystore $domain_name.jks -file $csr_key.csr
     ```
+## Install the Signed Certificate for FROST-Server

-4. Import the signed certificate into the keystore with this command.
+1. Import the signed certificate into the keystore with this command.
 First import the root certificate.
 These instructions are based on this [post](https://www.ssls.com/knowledgebase/how-to-install-an-ssl-certificate-on-a-tomcat-server/#PKCS12).
     ```
     $ keytool -import -alias root -keystore $domain_name.jks -file root.crt
     ```